Skip to content

 PointPerfect corrections are obtained by two methods:

 • L-Band: Corrections are transmitted from a geosynchronous satellite.
 Coverage areas are limited to the US contiguous 48 states and the EU.
-This delivery method requires special equipment (see the RTK Facet L-Band for more information).
+This delivery method requires special equipment (see the RTK EVK for more information).
 No cellular or internet connection is required.

 • IP: Corrections are transmitted over the internet.
-The RTK device will need access to a WiFi network.
-This is most commonly a hotspot on a cell phone so this delivery method is generally confined to areas with cellular and/or WiFi coverage.
+The RTK device will need access to a WiFi or Ethernet network.
+For WiFi, this is most commonly a hotspot on a cell phone so this delivery method is generally confined to areas with cellular and/or other WiFi coverage.

 Registration